 - Supports natural detoxification

 - Improves lymphatic circulation

-- Enhances circulation
+- Enhances circulation and healthy blood flow

 - Stimulates areas that accumulate cellulite

 Garshana Guidelines: How to Dry Brush the Ayurvedic Way